congnd/HackerNews/README.md

 Additionally, we are also using SwfitLint to enfoce all the common rules so please make sure that you don't violate any of them.
 Always try to solve all the warnings.

+Last but not least, please make sure that you are not leaving any layout constraint warnings.

 ## Testing